 The temptation wouldn’t be as strong.
 We live in a culture today that screams lust and stuff.
 You need more and more.
 And not more used stuff.
 The latest and greatest.
 Stand up for who you are.

 I believe once you start this financial freedom path that excitement of showing off your brand new Lexus just may not have the same effect you thought it would.
 Do not compare yourself to anyone.
 Once you have your budget set keep your mind there!

 Stop Using Your Credit Card

-Oh, the big debate.
+Oh, the considerable debate.
 I hear it now.
 “But you get so many points back.”
-Have you ever met someone who is making a six figure says, ” My credit card points got me here.”
-Let’s look at facts.
-Credit cards make it very easy to buy things to just get the points.
-Isn’t it more tempting to just spend $20 extra bucks because then you will get extra points for that plane ticket you want?
+Have you ever met someone who is making a six-figure say, ” My credit card points got me here.”

 Get to Making Your Own Meals

 Guess what?
 Our budget said you can’t.
-Sure I could of have given in to that want.
+Sure, I could of have given in to that want.
 It would have come out of somewhere else.
-Maybe the amount of money we needed for our electric bill.
+The amount of money we needed for our electric bill.

-Then the money for our electric bill would be short so then our cable bill would be and the cycle continues and before you know it I’m on the phone with my best friend saying we are so broke.
-I have many resources on this blog to meal plan.
-Make your own meals.
+Then the money for our electric bill would be short so then our cable bill would be and the cycle continues.

 Shop From Your Pantry